Topl/BramblSc-docs/Language-Independent Specification for Implementing the Topl SDK/brambl_query.md

 * No properly configured Genus service
 * Unable to send request to Genus service
 * The Genus service returned an error
-* The Genus service returned an unexpected result
 * The Genus service did not return a result before the timeout happened

 ### Testing Procedure